Puerto de la Cruz Hotels

 Visit Puerto de la Cruz

 Puerto de la Cruz is on the north of the island of Tenerife, one of the Western Canary Islands.
+Northern Tenerife is wetter and greener than southern Tenerife and more beautiful.
+Puerto de la Cruz is a good base for exploring the northern part of the island.

 Explore Puerto de la Cruz